tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

 _What's `LvglResult<()>` and `Ok(())`?_

-We'll learn about Rust Error Handling in the next section.
+We'll find out in the next section: Rust Error Handling.

 # Error Handling in Rust